-This article was published on December 23rd 2014 and takes about 3 minutes to read.
+This article was published on December 23rd 2014 and received its last update on January 22nd 2019.
+It takes about 3 minutes to read.

 Following the tradition of other fellow bootstrappers, I take a look back at the past year and my goals for 2015.

 This article is mainly written for myself - It will be interesting to look back in a year and judge whether I have reached my goals and whether my business is evolving the way I intended.

 Even though I cannot present you with fancy dollar signs (as I have no paid product yet), you may find it interesting if you are a bootstrapper yourself.

 All in all I am quite proud of how everything turned out so far.
 I consider myself in a very early stage of bootstrapping but I already learned a lot about my audience and myself which I hope will enable me to build upon my strengths in the next year.

 My number one goal for 2015 is growing my mailing list.
 This has been the most difficult part for me since the beginning and I definitely want to get better at it.